+The destinations of young people who left the school in Years 10, 11 and prior to completing Year 12 are described below.
 The destinations of young people who left the school in Years 10, 11 and prior to completing Year 12 are important for all.